fmcgeough/brod_mimic/README.md

 a separate definition of the record type information (see https://hexdocs.pm/elixir/1.12.3/Record.html#module-types).

+This library defines Records using `defrecordp`.
+This keeps the somewhat useless information about the Record from showing up in the generated doc.
+If a type is associated with a Record its documentation is generated.
+That shows the fields in the Record and the field's type.

 The `brod` code base uses its own `Supervisor` implementation.
 This has been ported over to Elixir.